 As you gather quotes from several elevator companies, you will start to understand where each price range falls.
 The cost is one factor of many you should consider while selecting the right elevator company for you.
 Other factors include:

 - Safety: Your home elevator is designed to make every level of your home more accessible.
-Your elevator manufacturer should offer many safety features to ensure you always have the best experience when using your elevator.
+Your elevator manufacturer should offer many safety features to ensure safety you always have the best experience when using your elevator.
 Your company should provide secure gates that interlock so the door cannot open unless the cab is securely parked.
 Ceiling and floor lights offer visibility and safety whenever you use your elevator.
 Handrails help you keep your balance.
 All Inclinator models feature gates, interlocks, lighting systems and handrails as a standard.
 Most importantly, you should look for a company that provides emergency responsiveness.
 All Inclinator models have full-time cab monitoring and a backup battery, so your elevator can operate even in a power outage.
 We also offer the options to install a phone in the cab and add automatic doors.

 - Expertise: Your home elevator company should have plenty of experience in the business.
 A home elevator is a mechanical device, which requires engineering and professional installers.
 Because of the many building codes governing residential elevators, it’s best to work with an experienced local dealer.
 Their local knowledge will ensure your elevator is compliant with state and municipal codes.
 Inclinator has nearly a century of experience in the industry, with local dealers stationed throughout the country.